 We aim to make your visit to Kings Place as comfortable as possible.
-To help us give you the best possible experience, please inform our Box Office team of your access requirements when booking in person or on the phone.
+We recommend joining the Kings Place Access Scheme, which will enable you to book access tickets online and will ensure our team can offer you the best possible experience when visiting Kings Place.
+If you are not signed up to our Access Scheme, please inform our Box Office team of your access requirements when booking in person or on the phone.

 You can download our Kings Place Access Guide.
 If you need this brochure in an alternative format, please contact our Box Office.